rsanchez/craft-cli/README.md

 ### Install Craft

-Install Craft to the current directory.
+Download and install Craft to the current directory.

 ```
 craft install